rockettheme/docs/Docs/joomla/templates/lumiere/INDEX.md

 ![][downloops2]
 Lumiere uses HTML5 support for displaying stunning videos and images in the header.
 The stunning videos for each preset are generously provided by Downloops.com.

-At [Downloops.com][downloops] you can download [200 artistic videos][videos] for reasonable price, as well as the [royalty-free][free] video loop backgrounds.
+At [Downloops.com][downloops] you can download [200 artistic videos][videos] for reasonable price, as well as royalty-free video loop backgrounds.
 They are designed to work great with video, on stage, in clubs and bars.

 ![][html5]